the-marciello/oa-doc-osp/laravel-fatture-in-cloud.md

 ### Mail <Badge text="TO DO" type="warning"/>

-### Use Cases
+## Use Cases

 ### Create an invoice
-Using Observer pattern create an invoice on Fatture in Cloud after order creation in your E-commerce application.
+Using Observer pattern to create an invoice on Fatture in Cloud after order creation in your E-commerce application.

 ### Update a customer

-Using Observer pattern when update a customer propagate the change/ also in Fatture in Cloud
+Using Observer pattern when update a customer propagate the change also in Fatture in Cloud

 ### Add a new product
 Using a job you can publish a new product on your ecommerce from Fatture in Cloud

 ### Update a product availability